 Lord Ashcroft Gallery

 The Lord Ashcroft Gallery is situated at the Imperial War Museum London.
 It houses the Extraordinary Heroes exhibition containing Lord Ashcroft’s unrivalled collection of Victoria Crosses (VCs), the largest in the world.
+Lord Ashcroft’s VC collection now totals more than 230 such decorations and he also has a much smaller collection of George Crosses (GCs).

 The gallery was opened by HRH The Princess Royal in November 2010.
 It cost more than £5 million, which was entirely funded by Lord Ashcroft because he wanted his VC collection to be enjoyed by a much wider public.
 Admission to the gallery is free.
 To mark the opening of the Lord Ashcroft Gallery, the IWM commissioned significant new works for its collections.
 Among them is a portrait by Don McCullin, the acclaimed war photographer, of Private Johnson Beharry, who was awarded the VC in March 2005 for two outstanding acts of bravery in Iraq.